Republican Primary • May 2026 Rhea County, Tennessee

 Local Roots

-24 years in law enforcement • Patrol Sergeant
+Full career in law enforcement · Currently serving as Patrol Sergeant

 Family

-Married • Raising a family in Rhea County
+Married · Raising a family in Rhea County · Committed to this community

 He is a graduate of Rhea County High School, Class of 2000, and earned an Associate of Applied Science degree in Business from Chattanooga State, graduating with honors.
 His education and life experience have shaped a leadership style that values responsibility, organization, and accountability.